schoolofdevops/course-outlines/2018/containers/docker-fundamentals.md

 Following are the topics which would be covered as part of this course.
 Detailed course outline follows.

   * Course Introduction and Use Case
-  * Pre-assesment
+  * Introduction to Docker
   *	Validating Learning Environment
   *	Launching and Operating Containers
-  *	Building Docker Images
+  *	Dockerizing your applications - building docker images
   *	Docker Networking
   *	Docker Storage
   *	Launching Multi Container Apps with Compose
+  * Container Orchestration Quick Dive

+Additional Topics if time permits

+  * Docker eco system
+  * Docker log drives

 ##  Detailed Course Outline

 This is the detailed course outline with day wise list of contents.

+### Day I :

-*	Introduction to Containers and Docker
+#### Module1 : Introduction to Containers and Docker
-*	Containers vs Hypervisors
+  *	Containers vs VMs
+  *	Under the hood
+	  * Namespaces
+	  * Control Groups
+	  * Overlay File System
+  * Advantages of using a Container
   *	Evolution of Containers
   *	Docker Story
-*	Docker Architecture
-*	Under the hood
-	- Namespaces
-	- Control Groups
-	- Union File System
-	- Libcontainer
-*	Setting up Learning Environment
-	-	Installing Prerequsites:-

-		-  	Virtualbox
-		-	GIT For Windows

- - 	Installing Boot2docker
- -  Installing Kinematic
- -  Installing Docker Machine
- -  Creating Docker Hub Account
- -  Validating The Setup
-*	Getting Familiar with Docker
- - Using docker shell
- - Connecting to docker daemon
- - Docker Commands
- - Running Ephemeral Container
- - RunningInteractive Containers
- - Running  Persistent Containers
-*	Working with Containers
-	- Launching a Application Container with an existing image
-	- Container Operations

-		- Run
-		- Inspect
-		- Check Logs
-		- Stop
-		- Delete
-		- Attach
-	-	Network Port Mapping
-*	Working with Images
-	 - 	Docker Image Basics
-	 -  Working with Docker Hub Registry
-	 -  Image Operations

-		- List
-		- Search
-		- Pull

-   - Customising Image Manually
-	- Committing Image to Docker Hub Registry
-	- Building Image Automatically with Dockerfile
-	-	Private Docker Registry Overview
+  *	Docker Workflow

+#### Module 2: Validating Learning Environment
+  * Validating Setup
+		* Docker for Mac/Windows or
+		* Docker Toolbox

+#### Module 3: Launching and Operating Containers
+  * Docker CLI
+    * Using docker cli
+    * Display information about docker setup
+  * Basics of Docker Images
+    * Registry - Docker Hub
+    * Image format
+  * Run a container
+    * Ephemeral Container
+    * Container with interactive options
+    * With detach mode
+  * Basic Operations
+    * inspect
+    * logs
+    * exec
+    * copy
+    * stop
+    * rm
+    * attach
+    * detach
+  * Advanced Container Operations
+    * Port Mapping
+    * Limiting Resources
+      * memory
+      * cpu
+    * Defining restart policies

+**Nano Project** : Launch portainer.io management app with docker, connect to it and use it to manage local docker environment.

+#### Module 4 : Dockerising your applications - building docker images
+  * Docker image basics
+  * Approaches to build images
+    * imperative approach
+    * declarative approach
+  * Building an image with imperative approach and docker commit
+  * Building an image with dockerfile and docker build
   * Dockerfile Primer
-	- 	Dockerfile Basics
-	-	Dockerfile Anatomy
-	-	Dockerfile Instructions

-	  - 	FROM
-	  -  MAINTAINER
-	  -  RUN
-	  -  LABEL
-	  -  ENV
-	  -  ADD
-	  -  COPY
-	  -  EXPOSE
-	  -  VOLUME
-	  -  USER
-	  -  WORKDIR
-	  -  ONBUILD
-	  -  CMD
-	  -  ENTRYPOINT
-*	Connecting Containers
-	-	Connecting Containers with Network Port Mappings
-	-	Linking System for Inter Container Communication
-	-	Discovery with environment variables
-	-	Advanced Docker Networking
-* Container Data Management
-	-	Managing Data for Containers
-	-	Creating Data Volumes
-	-	Using Data Volume Container
-*	Launching Multi Container Apps with Compose
-	-	Docker Compose Overview
-	-	Running Multi Container Apps
-	-	Using Compose
-*	Creating Multi Node Cluster with Swarm
-	-	Swarm Overview
-	-	Clustering Nodes with Swarm
-	-	Discovery Services
-	-	Using Swarm to cluster docker hosts
-*	Working with Docker Registry
-	-	Docker Registry Types
-	-	Trusted Registry vs Open Source Registry
-	-	Configuring Security and TLS for Registry
-	-	Working with Local Registries

-*	Docker Eco System
+    * How to create dockerfiles
+    * Overview of Instructions
+    * Dockerfile Demos

+**Nano Project** : Provided with the source code, build a dockerimage for facebooc clone.
+Its an app written in C which uses sqlite as a database backend

+  * Multi stage builds
+  * Automated builds with DockerHub and Git

+#### Module 5: Docker Networking and storage
+  * Container networking concepts: how docker networks a container
+  * Single host network modes
+    * bridge
+    * host
+    * none
+  * Multi host networking conceptual overview

+#### Module 6: Docker Storage
+  * Local storage and persistent volumes
+  * Types of volumes:
+    * automated
+    * named volumes
+    * host path

+  * Overview of persistent storage in multi host env

+#### Module 7: Launching and connecting Micro services with Compose
+  * Overview of docker compose
+    * Run time configurations
+    * Linking applications
+  * Writing compose v1 spec to define multi app stack
+  * Converting to v3 spec